aidanRik/cse15L_lab5/Lab5.md

 To fix the bug, we need to handle the case where the elements being compared are equal.
 We should add both elements to the result list and increment both indices.

 ## Part 2
+In this lab I learned a lot of helpful commands I can use to navigate my desktop, my files, and my code more efficiently.
+I learned how useful and easy using jdb is to help look at different outputs of code at different lines in the code.
+I also learned how to use bash scripts to help make personalized commands that can help us in writing code.